Jigsaw (company): Other projects

 Other Jigsaw projects include Detox, Sideways Dictionary, Password Alert, Unfiltered.news, Digital Attack Map, and Montage (graduated to Storyful).

 In 2016, Jigsaw worked with the Wikimedia Foundation on Detox, a project using Machine learning to help better understand online harassment on Wikipedia, with application to other web platforms.
 The tool was removed in 2019, however, due to concerns about its accuracy.

 In March 2017, Jigsaw partnered with The Washington Post to launch Sideways Dictionary, a community-driven collection of analogies to explain complex tech jargon.
 Sideways Dictionary is available as a Chrome extension and on The Washington Post.

 Password Alert helps protect against phishing attacks; according to WIRED, "the company developed it for Syrian activists targeted by government-friendly hackers, but when it proved effective, it was rolled out to all of Google’s users."

 Unfiltered.news "uses Google News data to show users what topics are being under-reported or are popular in regions around the world", and the Digital Attack Map displays the top digital attacks in the world in real time.

 Montage is a program that "lets war correspondents and nonprofits crowdsource the analysis of YouTube videos to track conflicts and gather evidence of human rights violations."
 In May 2016, Jigsaw announced it had partnered with Vice News on a five-part documentary series called Blackout to examine free expression around the world.

 Jigsaw also helped develop CopCast, an open-source project that can turn any Android phone into a body-worn camera system for law enforcement.
-In June 2017, USA Today reported that the Jersey City Police Department will scale this technology to more than 250 officers.
+In June 2017, USA Today reported that the Jersey City Police Department would scale this technology to more than 250 officers.